do-me/kceo_glossary/docs/sensor.md

 ## 1 Definition

-A (technical?) device or instrument suited (through physical/chemical interaction) to measure one or more properties of a [Phenomenon](../phenomenon) and thus collect factual/objective data.
+A (technical?) device or instrument suited (through physical/chemical interaction) to measure one or more properties of a [Phenomenon](../phenomenon) and thus collect factual/objective [Data](../data).

 ### Notes
 - Sensing is therefore a synonym for [Observation](../observation) (the process).